bounIoT/ConnectedAC/README.md

 # Team Members

-/Çağrı Kılıçoğlu
+Çağrı Kılıçoğlu
-/Abdulsamed Bayrakoğlu
+Abdulsamed Bayrakoğlu

 ### Hardware setup

 Components Used:
--IR sender
+- IR sender
--ESP 8266
+- ESP 8266

+Connections:

+- IR sender GND  to ESP 8266
+- IR sender V to ESP 8266 D7

 ### Flow of data

-Draw flow of data in your **implementation**.
-At each node, specify the name of the code that processes the input data and produces the output.
-Note that the code name, input data name, output name must be consistent with the names at the Code part.
+Instantaneous weather is coming to the ESP 8266 every five minutes.
+If the temperature is above a certain level ESP 8266 send ON signal to the air conditioner via IR sender If the temperature is below a certain level ESP 8266 send OFF signal to the air conditioner via IR sender

 ### Development Environment

-In this part, describe your development environment.
-Mainly,
-* Development Operating System: MacOS High Sierra 10.13.4
+Development Operating System: MacOS High Sierra 10.13.4
-* Development tool: nodeJs
+Development tool: nodeJs